KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo12 - GOP again/README.md

 3. https://uefi.org/sites/default/files/resources/UEFI%20Spec%202_6.pdf<br />

 <h3>DEMO</h3>
-The folders contain a compiled demo that can be started on QME but it is tested on my laptop on the Intel HD 3000 (which can be seen in 2 pictures below).
+The folders contain a compiled demo that can be started on QEMU but it is tested on my laptop on the Intel HD 3000 (which can be seen in 2 pictures below).
 I have already written what I do in the previous demos in this repo but I will write again.
 I just compile hellowrold.efi and change the file name from helloworld.efi > bootx64.efi.
 That's all.
 Then I copy to the USB flash drive to the "\efi\boot\bootx64.efi" folder.
 I start a computer, enter the BIOS (F2), and as you can see on screenshot, then I choose booting from USB
 <br /><br />
 1. EDID demo - https://github.com/KarolDuracz/scratchpad/tree/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/GOP_demo1_edid
 <br /><br />